 - Make sure you use a nonstick skillet to minimize the risk of sticking.
 This is especially true when using almond flour, which tends to stick more than wheat flour.

-- The leftovers keep okay in the fridge, in a sealed container, for up to three days.
-But they are not as good as when freshly made.
-Reheat them gently, covered, in the microwave at 50% power.
+- You can keep the leftovers in a sealed container in the fridge for up to three days, but they're not as good as when freshly made.
+Reheat them covered in the microwave at 50% power or uncovered in a 350°F oven.
 I don't recommend freezing the leftovers.

 Nutrition per Serving